Islam and Jainism: Jainism in the Mughal period

 As bankers and financiers, the Jains had significant impact on Muslim rulers, but they rarely were able to enter into a political discourse which was framed in Islamic categories.

 Some Jain customs and characters that influenced the Mughal court of Akbar have been documented.
 Akbar honored Hiravijaya, the leader of the Svetambara Tapa Gaccha.
 They persuaded the emperor to forbid the slaughter of animals for six months in Gujarat and abolish the confiscation of property of deceased persons, the Sujija Tax (jizya) and a Sulka (possibly a tax on pilgrims) and free caged birds and prisoners.
 Akbar is said to have given up hunting and quit meat-eating forever as it had become repulsive.
 Akbar also declared "Amari Ghosana" banning the killing of animals during Jain festival of Paryushana and Mahavir Janma Kalyanak.
 He rolled back the jizya from Jain pilgrimage places like Palitana.
 These farmans were also issued in 1592, 1594 and 1598.
 Jain monks gained the respect of the Mughal emperors Jahangir and Shah Jahan.
 Akbar banned animal slaughter near important Jain sites during the Paryushana.

 In 1645, the Mughal prince Aurangzeb, after being appointed the Governor of Gujarat, ordered the slaughter a cow inside the Chintamani Parshvanath Jain temple constructed by the Jain jeweller and banker Shantidas Jhaveri, according to the French traveller Jean de Thévenot (1666).
 Aurangzeb then caused the desecration of the noses of all carved figures in the temple, and then converted the place into a mosque called Quvval-ul-Islam ("the Might of Islam").
 Shantidas likely complained to Aurangzeb's father emperor Shah Jahan.
 Few years later, in 1648, Shah Jahan issued a firman declaring that a wall be constructed between the mihrabs to separate the Muslim area and Jain area, and Jain part be handed back to Shantidas so that Jains can worship in that part.
 The firman also declared that the Muslim fakirs housed in the building be removed, and the materials carried away from the temple should be restored.
 However, Shantidas and the Jain community removed the principal images from the desecrated building and installed them in other Jain temples, did not attempt to restore it and the temple disappeared for all practical purposes.

-In 2016, Shiv Sena leader Sushil Kumar Jain converted to Islam and changed his name to Mohammad Abdul Samad.